How to Tackle the Taper

 Coach Martin Yelling is here to let you know how to handle one of the most important parts of your marathon prep: the taper.
 Follow Martin on Twitter: @myelling

 Even if you’ve done all the training, diligently racked up the miles, banked all of your long runs, and ticked all of the boxes in terms of your pacing, fuelling, organisation and planning why is it that in the final few weeks before your big race you start to experience doubt, uncertainty, lethargy and panic!
 This is known as taper madness and it’s really common.

 As the big day approaches, you should be doing the following:

 - Your training should be reducing not increasing

-- You should be feeling fresher, less tired and more energized, not battered and broken with aches and pains
+- You should be feeling fresher, less tired and more energised, not battered and broken with aches and pains

 - You should be feeling more confident, committed and less anxious, not worried, apprehensive and concerned

 - You should be feeling excited, motivated, happy, and ready for the challenge, not lethargic, twitchy and grumpy!

 If reading the above has filled you with panic as you’re tired, niggly and short tempered; if you feel like you need to run away and hide when anyone mentions the words marathon, London, finish time, pace or wall then it’s time to put those feelings of tapering madness to bed.

 Reassure yourself that you’re in control, that you can trust the training you’ve done and that you’re ready to tackle the final few weeks of your Virgin Money London Marathon preparation confident, competent, courageous and committed!